Ziortza-Bolibar

 Ziortza-Bolibar (Cenarruza-Puebla de Bolívar) is a municipality in the province of Biscay, Basque Country (Spain), in the comarca of Lea-Artibai.
-It has 383 inhabitants according to the 2006 census, and has an area of 18.94 km².
+It has 383 inhabitants according to the 2006 census, and has an area of 18.94 km2.

 The municipality was annexed in 1969 by Markina-Xemein and recovered its independence on January 1, 2005.
 Records indicate its existence since the 11th century.

 Etymology

-The name Bolibar comes from the Basque language, meaning "windmill valley" (bolu = "windmill" and ibar = "valley").
+The name Bolibar comes from the Basque language.
+An etymology meaning "mill valley" (bolu = "mill" and ibar = "valley") has been proposed.

 Ziortza/Cenarruza is derived from a local name for polygonum ziaurri (historically *zinaurri) and the suffix -tza denoting a place of abundance of something.

 Puebla de Bolívar

 Bolívar or Bolibar (in Basque) is the urban centre of the municipality, situated along the stream with the same name, at the foot of Mount Oiz.

 From 1969 to 2004 it belonged, along with the neighbourhood of Cenarruza (Ziortza in Basque), to the municipality of Markina-Xemein, until a community movement managed to merge both neighbourhoods into an independent municipality.